 If you expect your income to be lower than you'd hoped for more than a few months, check out Income-Based Repayment.
 Your required payment in IBR can be as little as $0 when your income is very low.
 See tip 4 for more about IBR and other repayment options.

 6. Stay out of Trouble!
 Ignoring your student loans has serious consequences that can last a lifetime.
 Not paying can lead to delinquency and default.
 For federal loans, default kicks in after nine months of non-payment.
 When you default, your total loan balance becomes due, your credit score is ruined, the total amount you owe increases dramatically, and the government can garnish your wages and seize your tax refunds if you default on a federal loan.
 For private loans, default can happen much more quickly and can put anyone who co-signed for your loan at risk as well.
 Talk to your lender right away if you're in danger of default.
 You can also find helpful information at studentloanborrowerassistance.org.

-7. Lower Your Principal If You Can: When you make a federal student loan payment, it covers any late fees first, then interest, and finally the principal.
-If you can afford to pay more than your required monthly payment - every time or now and then - you can lower your principal, which reduces the amount of interest you have to pay over the life of the loan.
-Include a written request to your lender to make sure that the extra amount is applied to your principal!
-Otherwise it will automatically be applied to future payments instead.
-Keep copies for your records and check back to be sure the overpayment was applied correctly.
+7. Prepay If You Can: If you can afford to pay more than your required monthly payment - every time or now and then - you can lower the amount of interest you have to pay over the life of the loan.
+To pay down your loan more quickly, make sure to include a written request to your lender specifying that the extra amount be applied to your loan balance, and continue making payments each month.
+Otherwise, your prepayment may automatically be credited to a future payment and you may not be billed for the next month.